 On Day One we will demonstrate humane slaughter, and the efficient preparation of the carcass for subsequent processing.
 Pigs will be processed in two ways; one will be scalded and scraped, the other skinned.
 Participants will have the opportunity to safely participate in the harvest and processing.

 After creating a clean carcass ready to be broken down into primal cuts, there will be a traditional butcher’s picnic, serving several primal parts of the butchered pig to give thanks to the workers and the animal itself.
 Following lunch we will cover a history of the animal, discuss hog husbandry and feeding.
-Day One will be led by Paul Schultz of King Hill Farm, Brendan McQuillen of Morning Dew Farm and Jacob Galle of Apple Creek Farm.
+Day One will be led by Paul Schultz of King Hill Farm and Everett Ottinger of Nettie Fox Farm.

 On Day Three, we will further process cuts into fresh and preserved finished products, including sausage (fresh and cured), ham, bacon, pates, and lard processing.
 Various cures (wet and dry) will be discussed and demonstrated.
-Brendan will lead the third day assisted by Paul and other visiting food enthusiasts.
+Eric will lead the third day assisted by Paul and Everett as well as other visiting food enthusiasts.